cybrkyd/british-english-language-tools/ext-firefox-thunderbird-seamonkey/british-english-dictionary-darmeth/dictionaries/readme.txt

 This dictionary contains words conforming to the preferred standard of British-English spelling.

     -- "-ise" is preferred over "-ize", "-sation" over "-zation", etc.
     -- US-English spelling is not allowed (e.g. "color", "odor", etc.)
     -- Some (few) universally-recognised words are allowed and included:
        Words like "movie", "bike", "soccer", "vacation", et al.
     -- Common proper names are included; not just common British / English names but also common names from around the world.
+    -- English borrows some words from French and other languages and therefore inherits the associated diacritical marks.
+A limited number of the such words with diacritics are included, for example, "blasé", "café", "cliché", "coup d'état", "déjà vu", "crème brûlée", "crème fraiche".
+       However, the flattened (i.e. non-diacritical form) should also be included; for example, "blase", "cafe", "cliche", "coup d'etat", "deja vu", "creme brulee", "creme fraiche".

 ---------
 Licences